rishigb/TIL/README.md

 ####Write Excel Sheets Using Python

-I use xlrd xlwt modules in python to do this.
+I use xlrd xlwt modules in python to do this. -- This was not a very good idea.

+openpyxl is a better option, find a reference on how to use it in insultBot